 Learn everything you need to know about Applied Behavior Analysis (ABA) therapy.
-This definitive guide will walk you through ABA therapy.
+This definitive guide will walk you through ABA therapy for autism.

 ABA therapy is a behavioral therapy based on the science of learning and behavior.
 It focuses on improving social and communication skills, improving learning, reducing negative behaviors, and increasing positive behaviors.

 ABA therapy applies our understanding of how behavior works to real life situations.
 The goal of the therapy is to increase behaviors that are positive and decrease behaviors that are negative or harmful.